-With the publication of the book in North America and a UK edition scheduled for Autumn 2014, co-author Lori Majewski kindly spoke to The Electricity Club to give a fascinating American viewpoint on Synth Britannia and much more…
+With the publication of the book in North America and a UK edition scheduled for Autumn 2014, co-author Lori Majewski gave a fascinating American viewpoint on Synth Britannia and much more…

 I kept it to myself because I was at Spin, but then I heard Jonathan talking about ‘The Lexicon Of Love’ by ABC being his favourite record… it was like I could hear angels singing because I thought “OH MY GOD!
 Somebody understands that time in music!” because nobody wanted to talk about it anymore.
 We were kinda nerdy for even liking it, we weren’t cool at Spin.
 So we became best friends.

 It wasn’t until 18 months ago when we read an article with Gary Kemp from SPANDAU BALLET.
 He was talking about the song ‘True’, the story behind it, all the different influences and what the lyrics meant.